kollokollo/MQTT-Hyperdash/README.md

 This is a fast and efficient dashboard (GUI) for the MQTT framework.
 It uses the SDL library for graphics rendering, the paho library for communication and the gtk2 framework for user input.
-The dashboard runs on linux, but a port to other operating systems should be easy.
+The dashboard runs on linux, but a port to other operating systems is possible.

 Special features:
 * Very simple and basic set of base elements.